 5. Reservation of title

 5.1 Wibu-Systems shall retain title to the goods pending full and complete settlement of the contractual claims or, in the case of a current business relationship, of all claims from the current relationship.
-If the Buyer fulfills its payment obligations to Wibu-Systems and is abiding by the software license terms (Sections 10 and 11), it may resell and/or process goods under reservation of title in the ordinary course of business.
+If the Client fulfills their payment obligations to Wibu-Systems and is abiding by the software license terms (Sections 10 and 11), it may resell and/or process goods under reservation of title in the ordinary course of business.

-5.2 Any processing by the Buyer of products supplied by Wibu-Systems shall be made on behalf of Wibu-Systems.
+5.2 Any processing by the Client of products supplied by Wibu-Systems shall be made on behalf of Wibu-Systems.
 Retention of title shall also apply to the full value of goods which are the result of processing, mixing or combining Wibu-Systems goods, whereby Wibu-Systems shall be deemed the manufacturer.

 6. Obligation to examine and report defects

 7.1 Wibu-Systems guarantees that its products are free of defects at the time of the transfer of risk.
 Wibu-Systems guarantees in particular that the software conforms to the specifications set out by Wibu-Systems in the relevant program documentation.
 Freedom from defects means practical suitability.
 Defect claims do not exist if there are only insignificant deviations from the agreed or assumed quality and features, or if there is only an insignificant impairment of usability.
 Product descriptions shall not be considered a warranty of the quality and features of the products.
 In the event of software leased within the scope of software subscriptions, Wibu- Systems grants the use of the software during the lease period.

 7.3 If the supplied hardware is defective, Wibu-Systems may, at its discretion, repair the defect or offer replacement hardware, also repeatedly, depending on the type of defect.
 Defects to the software (or firmware) may, at the discretion of Wibu-Systems, be rectified by supplying improved software, or by indicating how to fix the defect or suggesting a workaround.
 Several attempts at rectification are allowed depending on the type of defect.
-The Buyer shall install new versions of the software on its own.
+The Client shall install new versions of the software on their own.

 8. Intellectual property rights and copyrights of third parties, Wibu-Systems reference list

-8.3 In the event of a breach of rights by products from other manufacturers supplied by Wibu-Systems, Wibu-Systems shall, at its discretion, make claims against the manufacturer and upstream suppliers for the account of the Buyer or assign the claims to the Buyer.
+8.3 In the event of a breach of rights by products from other manufacturers supplied by Wibu-Systems, Wibu-Systems shall, at its discretion, make claims against the manufacturer and upstream suppliers for the account of the Client or assign the claims to the Client.
 In these cases, claims against Wibu-Systems in accordance with Section 8 only exist if legal enforcement of claims against the manufacturer and upstream suppliers was unsuccessful or is futile, for example, due to insolvency.

-9.1 Subject to applicable statutory regulations, Wibu-Systems shall be liable without limitation for losses arising through willful intent, or in case of liability in accordance with theProduct Liability Act, or in case of fraudulent concealment of a defect, or in cases where Wibu-Systems has accepted a warranty for the quality and features of the item, or in case of losses arising from injuries caused to life, body or health.
+9.1 Subject to applicable statutory regulations, Wibu-Systems shall be liable without limitation for losses arising through willful intent, or in case of liability in accordance with the Dutch Product Liability Act, or in case of fraudulent concealment of a defect, or in cases where Wibu-Systems has accepted a warranty for the quality and features of the item, or in case of losses arising from injuries caused to life, body or health.
 In the event of gross negligence, liability shall be limited to the typical damage foreseeable at the time of conclusion of the contract.